Topological Crystals: Abstract

 \section{Abstract}

-Sunada's work on topological crystallography emphasizes the role of the `maximal abelian cover' of a graph \(X\).
+Sunada's work on crystallography emphasizes the role of the `maximal abelian cover' of a graph \(X\).
 This is a covering space of \(X\) for which the group of deck transformations is the first homology group \(H_1(X,\Z)\).
-An embedding of the maximal abelian cover in a vector space can serve as the pattern for a crystal: atoms are located at the vertices, while bonds lie on the edges.
-We prove that for any connected graph \(X\) without bridges, there is a canonical way to embed the maximal abelian cover of \(X\) into the vector space \(H_1(X,\R)\).
-We call this a `topological crystal'.
+An embedding of the maximal abelian cover in a vector space can serve as the pattern for a crystal: atoms are located at the vertices, while bonds lie along the edges.
+We prove that for any connected graph \(X\) without bridges, there is a canonical embedding of the maximal abelian cover of \(X\) into the vector space \(H_1(X,\R)\), called a `topological crystal'.
 Crystals of graphene and diamond are examples of this construction.
 We prove that any symmetry of a graph lifts to a symmetry of its topological crystal.
-We also compute the density of atoms in this topological crystal.
-We give special attention to the topological crystals coming from Platonic solids.
+We also compute the density of atoms in a topological crystal.
 The key technical tools are a way of decomposing the 1-chain coming from a path in \(X\) into manageable pieces, and the work of Bacher, de la Harpe and Nagnibeda on integral cycles and integral cuts.